Inspections and Closures

 - Barriers are used to prevent bare-hand contact with ready-to-eat foods by use of utensils or single-use gloves

 - All foods are obtained from approved sources

 An enforcement policy helps to ensure consistency between all inspectors and provides better service to food operators and the community.
 The Snohomish Health District uses progressive enforcement for repeated violations through reinspections, developing risk control plans, office conferences and closures.

 FOOD SERVICE ESTABLISHMENT CLOSURES

-The Snohomish Health District food program protects the health of its residents by regulating restaurants in the county.
+The Snohomish Health District food safety program protects the health of its residents by regulating restaurants in the county.
 We order a restaurant to close only when the facility violates certain health and food safety practices.
 A food service establishment may be closed for the following reasons:

 - Ongoing, severe, and repeat violations warrant enforcement action after an effort has been made to achieve voluntary compliance.

 - An imminent health hazard exists, such as a fire, flood, extended power outage, lack of water service, sewage back up, or a foodborne illness outbreak.
 If you experience any of these health hazards, call the Snohomish Health District at 425.339.5250.
 Your call will be forwarded to the appropriate inspector who will determine the next steps required to keep the public safe.
 The inspector can also help the establishment decide which food is safe to keep and what needs to be thrown away before you reopen.